Shagshag/prestashop-documentation/CarrierCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Carrier.php line 426
+* This method is defined in [classes/Carrier.php line 426](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Carrier.php#426)

 #### Arguments